Arrangement of internal control system and risk management system

 - Status of initiatives relating to risk management

-- In addition to the routine risk management activities, the Company has established a disaster response system including a recovery plan to respond swiftly and appropriately in the event of a disaster.
+- In addition to routine risk management activities, the Company has established a disaster response system including a recovery plan to respond swiftly and appropriately in the event of a disaster, and conducts training and drills on a regular basis.

 - Status of initiatives to ensure the efficient execution of duties

-- The Board of Directors was convened thirteen times during the fiscal year ended March 31, 2016.
+- The Board of Directors was convened twenty times during the fiscal year ended March 31, 2017.
 It deliberated and reported on matters required by laws, regulations and the Board of Directors Rules and confirmed the progress of the medium-term management plan and the budget, as well as supervising the execution of business by Directors.
 Additionally, Directors, including Outside Directors, together with Executive Officers held free discussions on a regular basis to discuss the Group’s management issues.
+Furthermore, Outside Directors accompanied Audit Committee Members to conduct the audits and confirmed the status of business execution.

 - At the Management Strategy Conference, Executive Officers in charge of subsidiaries give reports when necessary on the business results, financial condition and other important matters regarding the subsidiaries, in addition to discussing specific matters relating to Group strategies.